 My PhD investigated the role of chronic breathlessness in emergency department presentations.
 This research involved a mixed methods approach including a patient survey and case note review at the Hull Royal Infirmary, followed by in-depth interviews exploring how breathlessness had triggered a presentation at the emergency department.
 These research findings are set in the context of a systematic review of the existing qualitative literature on the experience of breathlessness.

-I also worked on Understanding people’s experiences of exacerbations study which explored patients’ and their carers’ experiences, expectations and understanding of COPD exacerbations before and after the emergence of COVID-19.
+I was also co-investigator on an interview study called Understanding people’s experiences of exacerbations which was funded by AstraZeneca.
+This study explored patients’ and their carers’ experiences, expectations and understanding of COPD exacerbations before and after the emergence of COVID-19.

 Additionally, I am interested in cancer-associated thrombosis and have published a qualitative sub-study of the select-d trial on the patient and carer experience of oral and injected anticoagulants and also a systematic review of the experiences of cancer patients living with venous thromboembolism.